Mamena2020/nodemi/README.md

    - Get media

-   Get all media by calling getMedia() or getFirstMedia() for first media
+   Get all media by calling getMedia() or getFirstMedia() for first media.

    ```
       const product = await Product.findOne({